Production Set 07 // TAR Technical Reference

 The theoretical advantage of CAL over TAR 1.0 is that the model's training set continuously improves in quality and coverage.
 Rolling productions (where new custodian data arrives during review) are handled naturally because the model simply retrains on the new data in the next cycle.
 In TAR 1.0, a new production would require a new seed set and a new training run.

 Grossman and Cormack, in their foundational 2011 paper in the Richmond Journal of Law and Technology, demonstrated empirically that CAL outperforms both manual review and fixed-seed TAR 1.0 on recall at equivalent cost for most large review populations.
-Their paper established the F1 scoring convention and the 95% confidence / plus or minus 5% margin target that has become the industry default validation standard.
+Their paper established the F1 scoring convention and the 95 percent confidence with plus-or-minus 5 percent margin target that has become the industry default validation standard.

 Statistical validation: what you are required to measure